jasonmoodie/copilot-metrics-viewer-power-bi/README.md

 However, many organizations that we work with already have established Power BI teams.
 If your organization is **already using Power BI, please read on**

-Located in the  `./samples` directory you'll find sample JSON and PBIX files used to create the dashboar below.
+Located in the  `./samples` directory you'll find sample JSON and PBIX files used to create the dashboard below.

 ![Image of a Power BI dashboard with GitHuub Copilot Metrics API data displayed.](https://github.com/jasonmoodie/pbi-4-ghcopilot/blob/main/assets/Sample_PBI.png)